 - Official Transcripts – If the candidate is submitting an original ED177 Form, he/she will need to include transcripts that can be forwarded to the state with the application.
 This would include a SCSU transcript and transcripts from any other colleges or universities attended.

 PROCESSING THE ED177 APPLICATION

 Incomplete application packets are not accepted by the Certification Office.
 Application packets are processed once a complete packet is received.
-Part B of the ED177 application is completed, signed, given the University Seal, and sent directly to the CT-DOE with any provided transcripts and supporting documents.
+Part B of the ED177 attachment is completed, signed, given the University Seal, and sent directly to the CT-DOE with any provided transcripts and supporting documents.
 Two copies of the completed application are sent to the applicant.

 Once the candidate receives the Durational Permit from the CT-DOE, he/she must submit a copy of that permit to the Certification Office in order to validate the starting date of the ten months of teaching experience.
 The ten month experience clock does not start until the issue date of the permit.

 APPLICATION PACKETS MAY BE MAILED OR DROPPED OFF AT THE CERTIFICATION OFFICE BETWEEN

 Phone: (203) 392-6295

 Davis Hall 103A